 The Paycheck Protection Program is a loan offered through Banks and other SBA authorized lenders (beginning April 3rd) designed to provide a direct incentive for small businesses to keep their workers on the payroll.

-SBA may forgive all or a portion of the loan based on how many employees are retained or wages restored before June 30th.
+SBA may forgive all or a portion of the loan based on how many employees are retained or wages restored before December 31, 2020.
 The loan also must be used for payroll, rent, mortgage interest, or utilities to qualify for forgiveness.
-Click Here for more details about loan forgiveness and qualifications.

 Resources for Applying for the PPP Loan